anilgoktas/FlixBus/README.md

 - Stations/station screen segmented control with arrival / departure mode?

-- Sort by timestamp
+- Station ViewModel
     - Check possible dates, format and use that string as a key
     - Use strings as headers and its elements as table cells
+    - Arrival/departure enum `ScheduleType`